Western jackdaw: Feeding

 Opportunistic and highly adaptable, the western jackdaw varies its diet markedly depending on available food sources.
-They have been recorded taking eggs and nestlings from the nests of the skylark (Alauda arvensis), Manx shearwater (Puffinus puffinus), razorbill (Alca torda), common murre (Uria aalge), grey heron (Ardea cinerea), rock pigeon (Columba livia), and Eurasian collared dove (Streptopelia decaocto).
+They have been recorded taking eggs and nestlings from the nests of the skylark (Alauda arvensis), Manx shearwater (Puffinus puffinus), razorbill (Alca torda), common guillemot (Uria aalge), grey heron (Ardea cinerea), rock dove (Columba livia), and Eurasian collared dove (Streptopelia decaocto).
 A field study of a large city dump on the outskirts of León in northwestern Spain showed that western jackdaws forage there in the early morning and at dusk, and engage in some degree of kleptoparasitism.
 The saker falcon (Falco cherrug) has been reported stealing food from western jackdaws on powerlines in Vojvodina in Serbia.

 Western jackdaws practice active food sharing – where the initiative for the transfer lies with the donor – with a number of individuals, regardless of sex or kinship.
 They also share more of a preferred food than a less preferred food.
 The active giving of food by most birds is found mainly in the context of parental care and courtship.
 Western jackdaws show much higher levels of active giving than has been documented for other species, including chimpanzees.
 The function of this behaviour is not fully understood, though it has been found to be detached from nutrition and compatible with hypotheses of mutualism, reciprocity and harassment avoidance.
 It has also been proposed that food sharing may be motivated by prestige enhancement.

 Parasites and diseases

 Western jackdaws have learned to peck open the foil caps of milk bottles left on the doorsteps after delivery by the milkman.
 The bacterium Campylobacter jejuni has been isolated from their beaks and cloacae so milk can become contaminated as they drink.
 This activity was linked to cases of Campylobacter gastroenteritis in Gateshead in northeast England and led the Department of Health to suggest that milk from bottles which had been pecked open should be discarded.
-It was recommended that steps be taken to prevent birds from pecking open bottles in the future.
+It was recommended that steps be taken to prevent birds from pecking bottles open in the future.

 An outbreak of a gastrointestinal illness in Spain which was causing mortalities in humans has been linked to western jackdaws.
 During a post-mortem on an affected bird, a polyomavirus was isolated from the spleen.
 The illness appeared to be a co-infection of this with Salmonella and the virus has been provisionally named the crow polyomavirus (CPyV).
 Segmented filamentous bacteria have been isolated from the small intestine of a western jackdaw, although their pathogenicity or role is unknown.